 The public hearing date is publicized for two consecutive weeks.
 When the public hearing is held, all support and/or opposition should be expressed by property owners.

-Once the proposed area is approved as a small or local Sanitary District by the Board of Supervisors, the residents will be notified by mail, assigned a trash collection service day, and service will begin according to the timetable.
-Participating households are charged a user fee on their real estate tax assessment.
+Once the proposed area is approved by the Board of Supervisors, the residents will be notified by mail, assigned a trash collection service day, and service will begin according to the timetable.
+For vacuum leaf collection service, the schedule is published on the County website: Leaf Collection Dates - Schedule and Status.
+Participating households are charged a user fee on their real estate tax assessment for trash and recycling service, and for vacuum leaf customers, a percentage of their homes assessed value.

 Petitions due: June 30/January 30